Search can be set up with either SIMPLE Search or ADVANCED Search of a combination of both.

 - To remove ALL Additional Search field selections, click Remove All

-If Suggestion has been enabled, by typing into a Text or Thesaurus field or Text/Thesaurus field group, the system will present a drop-down list of matching entries from which the required entry can be selected.
+If Suggestion has been enabled, when you type into a Text or Thesaurus field or Text/Thesaurus field group, the system presents a drop-down list of matching entries from which the required entry can be selected.

 Suggestion can be enabled at a field or field group level, and per OPAC, and is defined in System Management.

 Content and Record Types selection